Silicate mineral: Tectosilicates

 Tectosilicates, or "framework silicates," have a three-dimensional framework of silicate tetrahedra with SiO2 in a 1:2 ratio.
 This group comprises nearly 75% of the crust of the Earth.
 Tectosilicates, with the exception of the quartz group, are aluminosilicates.
 The Nickel–Strunz classifications are 9.F (tectosilicates without zeolitic H2O), 9.G (tectosilicates with zeolitic H2O), and 4.DA (quartz/silica group).
-Below is a list of the tectosilicate mineral species that currently have articles on Wikipedia, with their chemical formulas and important varieties:
+Below are some major tectosilicate mineral species and their chemical formulas, with group and series names in italics: